ivanfioravanti/kubernetes-the-hard-way-on-azure/docs/05-kubernetes-configuration-files.md

 done
 ```

-Copy the appropriate `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller instance:
+Copy the appropriate `admin.kubeconfig`, `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller instance:

 ```shell
 for instance in controller-0 controller-1 controller-2; do